An introduction to the Centre for Design History from the Director, Dr Annebella Pollen.

-The Centre for Design History applies a cross-disciplinary perspective to understand how design in all its forms has shaped things, spaces and actions across time.
+Welcome to the Centre for Design History!
+We bring together more than 50 University of Brighton specialist design historians who are conducting research and enterprise in partnership with local, national and international arts, culture and heritage institutions.
+The centre applies a cross-disciplinary perspective to understand how design in all its forms has shaped things, spaces and actions across time.

-The centre is committed to taking global perspectives on how colonial and post-colonial narratives of design are constructed.
+We are committed to taking global perspectives on how colonial and post-colonial narratives of design have been constructed and to consider what voices and practices these exclude.
 We contribute to an ‘expanded field’ of design history that embraces the conjunction of professional and non-professional practices; digital and analogue artefacts; the de-centring of design practice away from the singular object to complex ecologies, objects and systems, the role of design and material culture in everyday life, and the embedding of design thinking into management and organisational processes.